top of page

 CAN I GET MEDICATE/HEALTH INSURANCE REBATE?

-• Medicare rebates are available for individual consultations/intake and feedback sessions for clients under Mental Health Care Plan or Chronic Disease Management Plan which can be obtained from your GP.
+• Medicare rebates are available for individual consultations/intake and feedback sessions for clients under a Mental Health Care Plan or Chronic Disease Management Plan which can be obtained from your GP at their discretion.
 The Medicare rebate for psychologists is currently set at $93.35 (as of 2024), leaving a gap payment that needs to be covered out of pocket.

-• Unfortunately no Medicare rebates are available for cognitive assessments and reports yet.
+• Unfortunately Medicare rebates are not typically available for cognitive assessments and reports.

 • Please check with your private health insurance about individual rebates for psychology.
 Please note that we do not have HICAPS facilities so you will need to claim your own private health insurance and Medicare rebates manually and pay all gap fees out of pocket.

-• If the purpose of the assessment is a diagnosis of autism spectrum disorder for an individual under 25 years, you may be eligible for some medicare rebate ($93.35 for up to 8 assessment sessions) with a referral from a paediatrician or psychiatrist under the Complex Neurodevelopmental Disorder scheme.
+• If the purpose of the assessment is a diagnosis of autism spectrum disorder or neuropsychology assessment for other eligible disorders (e.g. Fetal Alcohol Spectrum Disorder, chromosomal disorders, cerebral palsy) for an individual under 25 years, you may be eligible for some medicare rebate ($93.35 for up to 8 assessment sessions) with a referral from your paediatrician or psychiatrist under the Complex Neurodevelopmental Disorder scheme.

 • Assessments may be covered if you are on an existing NDIS plan, but please notify reception upon booking as you will be required to complete a service agreement signed off by your NDIS coordinator that you have enough funds allocated.